 - 1 1/2 pounds potatoes peeled and 1/2-inch diced

-- 2 tablespoons minced green onion white and green parts, for garnish – optional
+- 3 tablespoons minced green onion white and green parts, for garnish – optional.
+About 3 green onions.

 - 1/2 pound smoked ham slices cut in short strips

-Heat a 10 – 12 inch fry pan over medium high beat.
-Add butter and melt the butter until bubbles subside.
+- Heat a 10 – 12 inch fry pan over medium high beat.
+Add butter and melt the butter.

-Turn the heat to medium.
+- when the bubbles from the melting butter subside, turn the heat to medium.
 Add the potatoes, salt, and pepper.
-Don't stir the potatoes for 5 minutes to allow for a sear on the first side.
-Cook the potatoes for 15 to 20 minutes, turning occasionally with a flat spatula, until the potatoes are evenly browned and cooked through.
-Add the onions about 5 - 7 minutes before the potatoes are done.
+Don't stir the potatoes for 5 minutes to allow for a sear and turn golden on the first side.

-Turn off the heat and add the green onions and ham.
-Stir and reheat on stovetop on low to combine ingredients and flavors.
+- Turn off the heat and sprinkle on the green onions.
 Serve immediately with a fried egg for a beautiful breakfast.